inforichland/freezing-spice/README.md

   + Memory access
   + Register file writeback
 + In-order, single-issue (see TODOs)
-+ 3-cycle branch penalty (see TODOs)
++ 1-cycle branch penalty for correctly predicted branches, 3 otherwise
-+ Most structural hazards that could be overcome w/ muxing are implemented as such ("bypassing")
++ Most structural hazards that could be overcome w/ muxing are implemented as such ("bypassing" or "forwarding")

 Status
 ------